 As you prepare to list your home for sale, you’ll have to determine whether or not you want to stage your home.
 The decision to stage your home or not comes down to whether the benefits outweigh the costs.
 According to Coldwell Banker Real Estate Corp, staged homes spend half the time on the market than non-staged homes.
 Plus, potential home buyers are willing to offer around 6% more money for a staged home over one that is not staged.
 Despite these statistics, it can still be hard to justify spending money on a professional home staging company.
+It’s hard to find options for affordable home staging.
 Luckily, there are plenty of inexpensive ways you can stage your home to still get the benefits without breaking the bank.
 Below are 11 of the best tips to stage your home on a budget.

 Declutter Your Home

 The very first step to staging your home is getting rid of clutter.
 Think of how much more spacious your rooms feel after you spend a day cleaning and putting everything away.
 That’s exactly why decluttering is so important for showing your home.
 Clutter in your home makes the rooms feel smaller and distract potential home buyers.
 They’ll spend more time looking at your stuff and less time looking at your home.
 Start by packing up anything that makes it feel like “your” home, as you want your potential homebuyers to be able to visualize themselves living there.
 Then, pack up anything that you won’t need leading up to the move.
 Potential buyers will open cabinets and closets to get an idea of storage space.
 A half-full closet will seem much more spacious than one filled with all of your things.
 You’ll want to leave about 30% of your space empty so the potential homebuyers can visualize what the space will look like without your belongings in it.
 To help store your items while making your home appear clutter-free, consider renting a short-term storage unit for everything you need to get out of your house during walkthroughs.